-5.2 Image Quality Control
+4.5 Image Quality Control

-- Monitors are calibrated Monthly using HueyPro Pantone/X-Rite - Images are reviewed in real-time using the camera's video monitor to ensure that no more than 5% of any image was obscured by cloud or smoke. - Following the flight, images are quickly reviewed to ensure that all images are captured, and to confirm the absence of cloud and/or dark shadow or other significant artifacts. - Following processing, the photos are reviewed to ensure that the images are optimally colour- and light-balanced.
-This is made easy with HxMap, as it performs an on-the-fly orthorectification and mosaicking of the imagery.
+- Monitors are colour calibrated Monthly using HueyPro Pantone/X-Rite - Images are reviewed in real-time using the camera's live video monitor to ensure that no more than 5% of any image was obscured by cloud or smoke. - If there were notable issues (such as clouds), the images are reviewed after the flight to determine which images will need re-flights. - Following processing, the images are reviewed to ensure that the images are optimally colour-balanced and a consistent brightness.
+This is made easy with HxMap, as it performs an on-the-fly mosaicking of the imagery.
 We are then able to confirm that the imagery and GPS tie together properly and that all imagery is acceptable.

-5.2.1 Image Quality Control Software
+4.5.1 Image Quality Control Software

 - HxMap

 - Adobe Photoshop CS6 (64 bit)

-- Global Mapper 14
+- Global Mapper

 - HueyPro Pantone/X-Rite